-To prepare the base, firstly add the roasted buckwheat to your food processor and blitz for a couple of minutes until you have a course flour consistency.
-I like to blend this first to avoid having large pieces of buckwheat in the base, however if you would prefer a little more crunch, you can add the buckwheat into the food processor together with the remaining dry ingredients and blend them for a little less time.
+To prepare the base, firstly add the roasted buckwheat to your food processor and blitz for a couple of minutes until you have a coarse flour consistency.
+I like to blend this first to avoid having large pieces of buckwheat in the base, however, if you would prefer a little more crunch, you can add the buckwheat into the food processor together with the remaining dry ingredients and blend them for a little less time.

-Once the buckwheat has been ground up, add in the pecans, salt, cinnamon, ginger and coconut sugar and blend again until the mixture reaches a floury consistency.
-Lastly add in the wet ingredients, the coconut oil and water and blend again to form a dough consistency.
+Once the buckwheat has been ground up, add in the pecans, salt, cinnamon, ginger, and coconut sugar and blend again until the mixture reaches a floury consistency.
+Lastly add in the wet ingredients, the coconut oil, and water and blend again to form a dough consistency.

 Press the base mixture into the tart pan using a spatula to compact it evenly into the case and sides of the pan.
 Set aside in the fridge while you prepare the filling.

-For the filling, add the cranberries, pomegranate seeds and maple syrup to a saucepan and bring to a boil on a high heat.
+For the filling, add the cranberries, pomegranate seeds, and maple syrup to a saucepan and bring to a boil on high heat.
 Once boiling, reduce the heat down to medium and simmer for 15 minutes.
-The cranberries will burst and release their juices and the mixture should reduce down by about half to form a jam.
+The cranberries will burst and release their juices and the mixture should reduce by about half to form a jam.
 Remove from the heat and allow to cool slightly for 5-10 minutes.

-Break the white chocolate or cacao butter into small pieces and add to a large heat proof bowl.
+Break the white chocolate or cacao butter into small pieces and add to a large heat-proof bowl.
 Pour the hot cranberry pomegranate mixture into the bowl on top of the white chocolate and whisk until combined.
-Allow to cool for about 10 minutes before transferring the filling into the tart base.
+Allow it to cool for about 10 minutes before transferring the filling into the tart base.
 Gently tap the tart tin on your work surface to knock out any air bubbles.